 And if the plan misses anything, you’ll be better able to adapt and still deploy a winning WLAN!

-Here at Datavalet, we have done the legwork required to enable numerous successful WLAN deployments.
+Here at Datavalet, we’ve done the legwork required to enable numerous successful WLAN deployments.
 That’s because we offer Wi-Fi assessments and infrastructure setup to our clients.
 Let us know if you have any questions about the research that goes into WLAN planning.
 We welcome your call!